Charity law is changing. Click here to find out how the changes will affect your charity.

 Find about more about winding up or dissolving your charity.

-You do not need to tell us every time a charity trustee changes, unless they are also the charity's principal contact.
+At the moment, you do not need to tell us every time a charity trustee changes, unless they are also the charity's principal contact.

 Any charity trustee changes should be included in your Trustees Annual Report.